mstewartgallus/mstewartgallus.github.io/_posts/prose/2022-10-28-if-she-breathes-shes-a-thot.md

 meet the hideous gazes of those around me.

 During the night I was compelled to roam by a manic energy.
-I felt hot ash drawnn into my chest when I was trying to sleep and cool relief when I walked the night.
+I felt hot ash drawn into my chest when I was trying to sleep and cool relief when I walked the night.
 It is oddly calming during the midnight hours when there is no traffic or human face to fear.

 ***